If Everything Is Automated, What Is Left for Humans?

 Let's start with the practical concern: work and income.
 As AI automates tasks, where do humans still create economic value?

+Taste and curation become more valuable.
 As I discussed in AI tools becoming commodities, when everyone can generate content, the value shifts to those who can curate, select, and apply taste to AI outputs.

 What Will Be Meaningful